Samgarr/simplify-theme/README.md

 Simplify Theme
 =======================

-Goal is simplify Kanboard UI and streamline transition from Trello to Kanboard.
-Even if this means sacrificing Kanboard features.
-Compatible with KanboardCSS.
+Goal is simplify Kanboard UI and streamline transition from Trello to Kanboard in our organisation.

-PRs welcomed.
+# Features
+* Modal window for adding tasks is simplified
+* Tasks are sorted by creation date in board view
+* Columns can be added and edited directy from board view
+* and few more